 “He’s a real genuine, good guy,” Fightins manager Shawn Williams said of his pitcher.
 “He’s been outstanding.”

 The acceptance from Williams, along with the rest of the staff and players in Reading, has been crucial for Crouse, who was “a little shocked” when he was traded on July 30.

 “When people have always told me life comes at you fast, I’ve never really believed it,” Crouse said.
 “But I’m definitely starting to believe it now.”

 The Rangers organization was all he had known since being selected by the team out of high school in the second round of the 2017 draft.
 At home in California, he has a fiancee and a three-month-old son, Memphis.
-Joining the Phillies’ Double-A affiliate was much farther away from them and entirely new to Crouse, but the teams’ openness helped him adjust.
+Joining the Phillies’ Double-A affiliate put Crouse much farther away from them in an entirely new environment, but the team’s openness has helped him adjust.